+CAUTION!
 The fixture will not function correctly if contact screws are missing from driver boards.

-- Reattach cables. - 7.
+- 6. Reattach cables. - 7.
 Replace the side panel and top cover.
 Make sure you align the assembly properly when inserting; damage to the fixture can result from improper alignment. - 8.
 Ensure that the fixture is on a solid surface.
-Select Calibrate Motors through the Test_Home menu screen and leave the fixture undisturbed for 10 minutes while calibration occurs.
+Select Calibrate Motors in the Test_Home menu screen and leave the fixture undisturbed for 10 minutes while the calibration process completes.